Managing Noise Exposure

 How is noise measured?

-Before looking at how to measure and control hazardous noise exposure, it is important to understand how noise is measured.
+Before looking at how to measure and control hazardous noise exposure, it is important to understand how noise is measured, including the length of time of exposure.

-Noise is measured in decibels (dB), which is a measure of how intense a sound is.
-The decibel scale is a little unusual because the sensitivity of the ear allows us to hear an extremely large range of sounds, so an increase of 10dB is actually a 10x increase in intensity.
+Noise intensity is measured in decibels (dB).
+The decibel scale is a little unusual because the sensitivity of the ear allows us to hear an extremely large range of sounds, so an increase of 10dB is a 10x increase in intensity.

 How is noise exposure measured?

-An employee’s occupational noise exposure is usually measured in LEP,d, which represents the daily ‘dose’ of noise they are exposed to (normalised to an 8 hour day).
-It is calculated by combining information on how loud the various noises that a person is exposed to in a working day are, and how long they are exposed to each of them for.
+An employee’s occupational noise exposure is usually measured in LEP,d, which represents the daily ‘dose’ of noise they are exposed to (normalised to an 8-hour day).
+It is calculated by combining information on how loud the various noises that a person is exposed to in a working day are, and how long they are exposed to each of them.

-For example, all three of the following exposures have an LEP,d of 80 dB:
+For example, all three of the following levels of exposure have an LEP,d of 80 dB:

-Employers must measure the noise level that their employees are exposed to in order to assess whether noise levels are sufficiently controlled, and whether they are compliant with the Control of Noise Regulations 2005.
+Employers must measure the noise level employees are exposed to for compliance with the Control of Noise Regulations 2005.
+This includes carrying out an occupational noise assessment.

 There are several ways to obtain a worker's LEP,d (daily noise exposure level), including:

-• Mounting a noise dosimeter to the worker's shoulder, which will measure their individual noise exposure for the full working shift.
+2. Mounting a noise dosimeter to the worker's shoulder, which will measure their noise exposure for a full shift.

-• Using data provided by a tool’s manufacturer to determine how much noise it produces, and finding out how long the worker spends using the tool.
+3. Using data provided by a tool’s manufacturer to determine how much noise it produces, and determine how long the worker spends using the tool.

 For those employees whose daily exposure to loud noise varies significantly, their weekly noise exposure (LEP,w) should be calculated instead.